coyotesong/testcontainers-java-extras/README.md

 Additional TestContainer containers.

+#### Update (2023-09-26)

+I've gotten useful feedback from the TestContainer developers - I should be able to add tests consistent with all other TestContainers soon.

 ## SAP HANA Database (extends JdbcDatabase)

 SAP HANA, express edition is a streamlined version of the SAP HANA platform which enables developers to jumpstart